bulikos/bitcoin-ordinals-setup/readme.md

 This document is extended guide to help you produce your first [ordinal](https://ordinals.com/).
 I highly recommend to first browse the original [ordinals handbook](https://docs.ordinals.com/).

 ## BitcoinCore
-BitcoinCore is a Bitcoin node software, which is going to serve the requests from orb wallet.
+BitcoinCore is a Bitcoin node software, which is going to serve the requests from ord wallet.
 Let's start with installing and running BitcoinCore.

 ### Install BitcoinCore
 Download and install